-Looking back over the past ten seasons, it’s fair to make the assumption that the SEC is the power conference of College World Series lore.
-Looking at a small sample size, since 2009, five SEC schools have won the national championship — LSU in 2009, South Carolina twice in 2010 and 2011, Vanderbilt in 2014, and Florida in 2017 — while six more have finished as the national runners-up.
+Vanderbilt makes it the sixth SEC national champion in the past 11 College World Series.
+Five SEC schools have won the national championship — Vanderbilt in 2014 and 2019 and then LSU in 2009, South Carolina twice in 2010 and 2011, and Florida in 2017 — while six more have finished as the national runners-up.
 In fact, there have been two all-SEC showdowns in the College World Series finals over that span, with South Carolina taking down Florida in 2011 and Florida defeating LSU two years ago.

 (*using current conference membership only via the official NCAA CWS record books)